M3m3M4n/modbus-fuzz-note/readme.md

 ***20/02/2022***

-About modbus protocol and fuzzing it.
+About modbus protocol and various modbus fuzzers.

 ## 1. Modbus